krzemienski/awesome-from-stars/README.md

 * [devhubapp/devhub](https://github.com/devhubapp/devhub): TweetDeck for GitHub - Filter Issues, Activities & Notifications - Web, Mobile & Desktop with 99% code sharing between them
 * [MarsX-dev/devhunt](https://github.com/MarsX-dev/devhunt): A launching platform for dev tools, built by developers.
 Open-source and collaborative, we use GitHub pull requests for listings and user logins for genuine voting.
 Join us at DevHunt to showcase your innovations and empower developer tools across the web!
 Led by https://twitter.com/johnrushx .
 * [matomo-org/device-detector](https://github.com/matomo-org/device-detector): The Universal Device Detection library will parse any User Agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.
-* [mngsk/device-detector](https://github.com/mngsk/device-detector): The Universal Device Detection library will parse any User Agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.
 * [InderKumarRathore/DeviceGuru](https://github.com/InderKumarRathore/DeviceGuru): DeviceGuru is a simple lib (Swift) to know the exact type of the device, e.g. iPhone 6 or iPhone 6s.
 Please ⭐️ this repo on the top right corner to make this repo popular.
 * [devicekit/DeviceKit](https://github.com/devicekit/DeviceKit): DeviceKit is a value-type replacement of UIDevice.
 * [InderKumarRathore/DeviceUtil](https://github.com/InderKumarRathore/DeviceUtil): For Swift please visit DeviceGuru(https://github.com/InderKumarRathore/DeviceGuru)